Datavirke/datavirke.dk/content/experience.md

 namespace within the Kubernetes cluster, using the aforementioned OIDC Service Account/AWS IAM mapping.

-This enabled the customer to offer complete segregation of at-rest data storage to their own customers, in accordance with whatever data-locality compliance requirements they wre subject to, while minimizing the blast radius, even for customers who resided within the same region.
+This enabled the customer to offer complete segregation of at-rest data storage to their own customers, in accordance with whatever data-locality compliance requirements they were subject to, while minimizing the blast radius, even for customers who resided within the same region.

 This design meant that deploying to specific regions as customers were onboarded was more or less